kgates-github/LLM-Prompts-for-AI-Interaction-Patterns/README.md

 [Research prompt](https://pages.github.com/)

+The research prompt is meant to represent how an AI-native app might empower users to explore topics before deciding on a direction.

-The research prompt demonstrates how to transform a broad topic like "inflation" into structured research that can power presentations, reports, or educational content.
+It demonstrates how to transform a broad topic like "inflation" into structured research that can power presentations, reports, or educational content.
+It combines specific role definition, clear methodology, and structured output formatting to ensure comprehensive, authoritative results.
+The prompt also has the output cite credible sources.

+Output from this prompt produces a broad perspective on inflation over the last 10 years.
+When we create the slide deck (using the presentation prompt), we ask the LLM to focus on a topic of interest: the effects of COVID-19 on inflation.

 [Presentation prompt](https://pages.github.com/)

-This prompt takes the JSON object with findings from the research prompt and creates content for a slide presentation.
+This prompt takes the JSON object with findings from the research prompt and creates a slide presentation.
+Being able to craft UX with LLM-simulated content is key.

 [Theme and style prompt](https://pages.github.com/)